 Although the proposal struggled to gain traction when first proposed, the project received renewed interest in 2012/3 when Boris Johnson (then Mayor of London and now Prime Minister of the United Kingdom) picked up the idea.
 Despite there already being two bridges in the immediate vicinity, the Garden Bridge was a unique proposal and could well have been a vibrant contribution to the fabric of the city had things gone according to plan.

 Unfortunately that is not what happened.
 A 2017 review commissioned by Boris Johnson’s successor (Sadiq Khan) revealed a shaky financial foundation and the project was cancelled before the first pilings were driven into the ground.
 Despite politics and finger pointing between Johnson and Khan, the seeds of the problems had reportedly been sown long before Khan took office.
 Perhaps the most significant issue from a Project Management perspective was the failure to establish a clear vision.
-Although it is a nice idea, ‘nice’ isn’t good enough when you are about to spend hundreds of millions of pounds.
+Although it is a nice idea, ‘nice’ isn’t good enough when you are about to spend millions of pounds.

 For success a project like this needs a strong vision that can easily be communicated and that can be used to get the buy-in needed.
 Typifying the problem was a comment from Boris Johnson made in a 2014 interview to the New Civil Engineer magazine.
 When asked about what the vision was he noted that he – “wasn’t really sure what it was for”, other than making a “wonderful environment for a crafty cigarette or a romantic assignation”.
 Hardly the lofty language of a project with a sound vision.